Doct2O/orangepi-zero3-bl/README.md

 ```
 dd if=u-boot-sunxi-with-spl.bin of=orangepi-zero3.sdcard bs=1024 seek=8 conv=notrunc
 ```
-- Now you can simply flash the sdcard with above sdcard image like so (or the one from ```orangepi-zero3.sdcard.7z``` after un7zipping it first):
+- Now you can simply flash the SD Card with above image like so (or the one from ```orangepi-zero3.sdcard.7z``` after un7zipping it first):
 ```
 sudo dd if=orangepi-zero3.sdcard of=/dev/<sd card dev> bs=1M